zincsearch/zincsearch-docs/docs/ZincObserve/quickstart.md

 1. Search for match_all('error') in search bar and click the search button on right.

 Click on the "syntax guide" button next to the search bar to see examples on how to search.
+## Load 5.5 GB of data

-Now let's try to ingest a lot more data in a loop.
+We will try to ingest a lot more data in a loop.

 ```shell
 for i in {1..100}; do; curl http://localhost:5080/api/default/quickstart1/_json -i -u admin@example.com:Complexpass#123  --data-binary "@k8slog_json.json"; done
 ```

 The above command will ingest 5.5 GB of data in ZincObserve.
 This could take a couple minutes depending on how fast your machine is.
-So be patient.
+So be little patient.

 Once the ingestion is complete, feel free to search through the data again and be amazed at speed and simplicity.